ObedNyakundi/Rental-house-management-system/README.md

 ## YouTube Link:
 Watch the System **[illustration video](https://www.youtube.com/watch?v=uL3LVG_FmCc&t=1095s)** here: [https://www.youtube.com/watch?v=uL3LVG_FmCc&t=1095s](https://www.youtube.com/watch?v=uL3LVG_FmCc&t=1095s)

+## Live Testing
+Try it Live [Here.](https://www.basedatasoftwares.co.ke/rentals/admin) Courtesy of [BaseData Softwares](https://www.basedatasoftwares.co.ke)

 # License
 This is the original app as was developed in 2018.
 A few changes have been made ever since its deployment to enhance its security, stability, and efficiency.
 Even then, we took care to retain the stability of this application.
 It's my hope that you will find this app fun to use and easy to improve.

 Feel free to use it as it will suit you.
 To receive a complete version of the software, please reach out to me via:

-# Get It now for just USD 10 or KES K.Sh.
-1000/=
+# Need further support?
-Reach out for a stable version via:
+Reach out for a stable version or support via:
 Email: *paulnyaxx@gmail.com* or
 Tel:   *+254706748162*
+You can buy me coffee via M-Pesa:  *+254706748162* or Paypal: *harrysp254@gmail.com*

 I wish you all the best as you explore this limited app!